-A recent change to Ohio workplace injury law gives Ohio workers injured on the job just one year from the date the injury occurred to file a claim for compensation benefits.
-The filing deadline—known as the statute of limitations—used to be two years from the date of a workplace injury, but Ohio state lawmakers voted to reduce it to one in 2017.
+A recent change to Ohio workplace injury law gives Ohio workers injured on the job just one year from the date the injury occurred to file a claim for Workers’ Compensation benefits.
+The filing deadline—known as the statute of limitations—used to be two years from the date of a workplace injury, but Ohio state lawmakers voted to reduce it to one year in 2017.

 While one year might seem like a long time, some complex workplace injury claims require significant preparation work.
-There are also reasons why an injured worker might delay filing a claim.
-But if for any reason a year passes by without you filing for benefits, you could lose them.
-Since workers’ comp is typically the only way for injured workers to get money for their medical bills and lost wages, you do not want to risk missing the deadline.
+There are also reasons why an injured worker might delay filing a Workers’ Compensation claim.
+But if for any reason a year passes by without you filing for Workers’ Comp benefits, you could lose them.
+Since Workers’ Comp is typically the only way for injured workers to get money for their medical bills and lost wages, you do not want to risk missing the deadline.

 Who Does the New Ohio Workplace Injury Law Affect?

 When the Ohio legislature approved the Bureau of Workers’ Compensation (BWC) budget for 2017 – 2019, it included a provision that changed the statute of limitations on a workplace injury claim from two years to one year.
 The updated statute affects:

 - Any Ohio worker who suffers a work-related injury

 - The family members of an Ohio worker who died on the job

 Workers still have a two-year window for filing these claims:

 - Occupational disease claims.
 (According to BWC, occupational diseases are contracted in the course of, and arise out of, employment, usually over a period of time.
 Asbestosis is an example of an occupational disease.)